 - Have you deleted inactive plugins?

 If you run an online store, you are familiar with Payment Card Industry (PCI) compliance requirements.
-These compliance measures are set by a global PCI council including brands like Mastercard, Visa and American Express.
+These compliance measures are set by a global PCI council including brands like Mastercard and Visa.
 They are not optional, and they’re strictly enforced to ensure that companies deal with consumer payment information securely.
 If you want to get your head around what PCI compliance entails, you can have a look at the PCI Security Standards website.
 To ensure you are protected on all fronts choose a payments provider that has these security features built into their products.
 Truevo ensures that there is PCI compliance in all our solutions so that you can rest assured that you are protected.
 That’s why it makes sense to choose us as your payment provider.
 Well, that’s not the only reason, but it’s a good one.

 Watch this space for more steps to protect your ecommerce store from online fraud next week.